 For a Free Consultation, Call a Boston Workers’ Compensation Lawyer

 Do not allow your employer or its insurance carrier to convince you that you do not need to consult with an attorney.
-If you are unsure about your rights or you have questions, we urge you to call our office for a free consultation.
+If you are unsure about your rights or you have questions, contact Jim Glaser Law today at 781-689-2277 or fill out our online form to request a free case evaluation.